pololu/pololu-jrk-g2-software/README.md

     - Input wizard:
       - Added a "Skip" button to skip the step of learning the neutral point.
       - Changed it to be much more like the feedback wizard.
-    - Allow the variables displayed in the Status tab to be moved into their own window.
+    - Display the dead zone in the input scaling tab.
+    - Added the "Variables" window.
     - Show two digits after the decimal point for the "Raw current" variable in the Status tab and allow its graph to show more resolution as well.
+    - Bug fixes:
       - Fix some bugs in the controls for setting the hard current limits and soft current limits.
       - Fix a bug where the "Graph" command in the "Window" menu would not succeed if the graph was minimized.
       - Fix a bug where the range of the target scroll bar and the corresponding number entry would not get updated when you click "Apply settings", changing the feedback mode.
       - Fix a bug where the target scroll bar was not being updated when you type a target in and press Enter.
       - Fix a bug where you could enter "0" as a deceleration limit (but the GUI would warn you and prevent that setting from being applied).
+    - Several other minor changes and bug fixes.
   - Jrk G2 Command-line Utility (jrk2cmd):
     - Make the `--run` and `--target` options work together properly.
     - Expand the allowed range of `--speed` arguments to -2048 to 2047, making